Impact of Multiple Admissions to Other Medical Schools

 Seoul National University Records Zero Additional Admits for Fifth Consecutive Year

-On December 22, Jongro Academy announced that, based on an analysis of eight medical schools nationwide that released their 2026 academic year additional early admission results, 90 out of a total of 186 early admission slots at the pre-medical programs of Yonsei, Korea, and The Catholic University of Korea were filled by additional admits (48.4%).
+On December 22, Jongro Academy announced that an analysis of eight medical schools nationwide, which released their 2026 academic year additional early admission results, showed that out of a total of 186 students recruited for early admission at the pre-medical programs of Yonsei University, Korea University, and the Catholic University, 90 students (48.4%) were admitted from the first round of additional admissions.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.